uni-notes/uni-notes/docs/CS_Electives/CyberSecurity/01_Introduction.md

 | Crime ORganizations | Medium $\iff$ High |                                             |                |
 | Nation State Actors | Very High          |                                             |                |
 | Insider Threat      | Low                |                                             | Edward Snowden |

-## Cyber-Security

-Protection of important information and related systems.
-All fields require cyber-security, especially financial and govt institutions.

-For eg, we can generate a large digital footprint of a person’s social media tracks.

-You should know your roles and responsibilities, which varies based on the strategy of the organization.

-Highly influenced by military.

-Never hack into a system you’re not authorized to do so, not even a scan.

-### Career Scope

-**Skilled** cyber-security professionals are in shortage.
-The issue is not number of people; the issue is skilled.

-### Basic Requirements

-- CLI (Linux)
-- Powershell (Windows)

 ## Fields of Cyber-Security